genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 +-------------+---------------------------------------+
 ```

-Component 1 has a close button.
-By default
-component 1 would be 50% width and 2 and 3 would take up the other 50% width, but here we set `25%`
+Component 1 has a Close button.
+By default, Component 1 would be 50% width and 2 and 3 would take up the other 50% width, but here we set `25%`
-as the width of component 1 layout item (width because it is the size in the context of a vertical split).
+as the width of Component 1 layout item (width because it is the size in the context of a vertical split).

-### Multi-Nested Example
+### Multi-nested example

 If instead we had: